bjpop/gurita/docsrc/count.rst

 Count values can be displayed in log (base 10) scale with ``--logx`` and ``--logy``.

 It only makes sense to log-scale the count axis (and not the categorical axis).
-Therefore, ``--logx`` should be used when categorical features are selected with ``-y``, and conversely, ``--logy`` should be used when categorical features are selected with ``-x``.
+Therefore, ``--logx`` should be used when categorical columns are selected with ``-y``, and conversely, ``--logy`` should be used when categorical columns are selected with ``-x``.

-For example, you can display a log scale of counts for the ``embark_town`` feature (when the feature is displayed on the X-axis) like so.
+For example, you can display a log scale of counts for the ``embark_town`` column (when the column is displayed on the X-axis) like so.
 Note carefully that the categorical data is displayed on the X-axis (``-x``), therefore the ``--logy`` argument should be used to log-scale the counts:

 .. code-block:: bash